-- Select the Microsoft Store app on your desktop or enter Microsoft Store in the taskbar search box. - Enter HP PC Hardware Diagnostics Windows in the Microsoft Store search box. - Follow the on-screen directions.
+- 2. Enter HP PC Hardware Diagnostics Windows in the Microsoft Store search box. - Follow the on-screen directions.

 The tool downloads to the selected location.

 Downloading HP Hardware Diagnostics Windows by product name or number (select products only)

 You can download HP PC Hardware Diagnostics Windows by product name or number.